miyako/language-4dm-nova/README.md

 * [`binary_operator`]
 * [`ternary_operator`]

-### mutable or immutable

-in the screenshort above, `This` is coloured in 3 ways

-1. mutable object (left operand)
-2. immutable function call (right operand)
-3. immutable value (right operand)

-this is because every "block" is set to default to some kind of code object to avoid undefined tokens in the global scope.

 ### classic commands (disabled)

 hard-coding every single command does not work well with tree-sitter; the compiler simply enters a death sprial.